About TCA peel 7 - 13 - 20 - 30

 A TCA peel gets its strength from being applied in multiple layers.
 A layer is a single application of the acid during a peel treatment.
 Multiple layers will be applied to progress the peel deeper into the skin - without washing off any previous layers.** If this is your first time applying OUR TCA we suggest applying only 1 layer.
 You can then strengthen the peel with additional layers as you move forward in the process. *30% will never be layered.

 A dripping, heavily saturated applicator will lead to unintended results.
 Instead, do the following: Pour a small amount of solution into a medicine cup.
 Fold your gauze pad in ½.
 Dip into solution.
-Fold pad in ½ and give it a squeeze.
+Fold pad in ½ and give it a squeeze or a shake.
 Ready!

 - Thoroughly cleanse all areas to be peeled with a deep cleanser.